 Help for Itching and Scratching

 Severe itching is common.
 Itching may start even before the rash appears.
-Atopic dermatitis is often called the "itch that rashes" because the itching starts, and then the skin rash follows as a result of scratching.
+Atopic dermatitis is often called the "itch that rashes" because the itching starts, and then the skin rash follows, sometimes partly as a result of scratching.

 To help your child avoid scratching:

 - Use a moisturizer, topical steroid cream, barrier repair cream, or other medicine the child's provider prescribes.